GUIDE Touring Japan by Bicycle Discover Japan on two wheels

 The winters in the northernmost island of Hokkaido are harsh and lengthy, whereas the southern regions of Kyushu and Shikoku have much warmer weather and, in summer, you'll quickly find yourself drenched in sweat.
 Be aware of the climate and terrain you'll be tackling on your trip.

 The main island of Honshu has the most regional variation in weather and rides from Aomori to Yamaguchi offer spectacular diversity.
 As a result of the dramatic seasonal weather, it's best to tackle Hokkaido and the northern prefectures of Honshu during the hottest months, and set out for the south during spring or autumn.
 If you are feeling particularly adventurous, head to tropical Okinawa .
-Regardless of your route, the roads will generally be at their quietest early in the morning, so try and wake up early to make the most of your day.
+Regardless of your route, the roads are generally quieter early in the morning, so try and wake up early to make the most of your day.

 Japan's cycling culture

-Driving standards in Japan are generally very high, and roads are well-maintained throughout the country.
+Transportation infrastructure in Japan are generally very good, and roads are well-maintained throughout the country.
 However, it is important to remember that many of the lesser traveled back roads are narrow, steep and winding.
 These roads may be more of a challenge to traverse, but the scenery will more than make up for the extra energy you expend.

 In Japan, drivers take the left side of the road, so, be mindful of that if you usually drive on the right.
 Biking in large cities can be quite stressful due to the high volume of traffic, so it's best to remain out on the open road for as much of your travels as possible.

 For a more competitive ride, sign up for the Japanese Odyssey endurance cycling event.
-It sees riders cross 12 Honshu checkpoints over 10 days before returning to Tokyo.
+It sees riders cross several Honshu checkpoints over 10 days before heading to other areas in Japan.

 This challenge, established in 2015, changes its route annually, keeping it fresh for the legions of international cyclists who return to take part every year.
 Similar coordinated events are held all over Japan by various local groups, so it's worth checking with local and international cycling groups if you want to get involved.